ezpublishlegacyprojects/ezxajax/trunk/extension/xajax/lib/xajax/README.txt

 5. Contributing to xajax

-xajax is released under the LGPL open source license.
-If you wish to contribute to the project or suggest new features, introduce yourself on the forums or you can e-mail the lead developers at the addresses listed at the top of this README.
+xajax is released under the BSD open source license.
+If you wish to contribute to the project or suggest new features, introduce yourself on the forums or you can e-mail the project managers and developers at the addresses listed at the top of this README.

 6. Good luck and enjoy!